The-AnhTa/Outsourcing-Multi-Exponentiation-Computation/README.md

 .\run_vmemulti.ps1 --d 10 --m 4
 ```

-Here, `m` is the number of instances.
+`m` is the number of instances.
 The script reports verification time, proof size, and CRS size.

 ### Verifiable pairing inner product